 If you feel inventory is taking you too long, it’s boring, and it’s tedious, then you are doing it wrong.
 That means going around to every area where your inventory is housed and taking counts then placing it into a spreadsheet.
 Doesn’t that sound boring?
 Because it’s so boring, it sets you and your staff up for failure.
 Eventually, shortcuts are found and you find yourself trying to cut corners because the boredom has taken over.
-When you cut corners or take shortcuts, mistakes will happen and they will cost your restaurant.
-Inventory management doesn’t have to suck so badly.
+When you cut corners or take shortcuts, mistakes will happen and they will cost your business.
+Restaurant inventory management doesn’t have to suck so badly.
 There is a much better strategy, and it’s called going online.

 Myth 2: Automation Software Costs a Lot & Takes Too Long to Setup